klappdev/jpml/README.md

    );
 ```

-For simplify writing a condition, you can use such functions to compare: <br/>
+For simplify writing a condition, developer can use such functions to compare: <br/>
 lessThan/lt, greaterThan/gt, lessThanOrEqual/le, greaterThanOrEqual/ge,  <br/>
 equal/eq, notEqual/ne.
+Also for omit condition could use such functions:<br/>
+always/yes, never/no.

 ```Java